hopeforsenegal/com.moonlitstudios.immediatestyle/README.md

 	}
 }
 ```
-Check out the examples folder and scene to see all the API end points in action.
+The StyleComparison folder (and scenes) is your best bet to get your hands dirty.
 (If there is something you want to try we are hoping that it is comprehensive enough to already have it because we believe UI should be that easy!
 So let us know if we fell short)

 ## How does it work?
 We just map all the components in the Start function into a Dictionary by a GUID.
 Then we just set a bool denoting they were interacted with that frame.
 It really is that simple and makes UI that much more easy to deal with.
 No more registering/unregistering callbacks in Awake/Start and having scattered logic across 20 files.